shutterstock_1812684613

 2910 Parkway

-Slow-smoked barbecue is the recipe for success at Bennett’s Pit Bar-B-Q, where customers line up for pork, beef brisket, chicken and meaty baby backs.
+Slow-smoked barbecue is the recipe for success at Bennett’s Pit Bar-B-Q, where customers line up for pork, beef brisket, chicken and meaty ribs.

 Flapjack's Pancake Cabin

-When you’re craving a country breakfast, head to this Parkway pancake restaurant for made-from-scratch hotcakes filled with peanut butter and banana, chocolate chips, pecans and more.
+When you’re craving a country breakfast, head to this Parkway pancake restaurant for made-from-scratch hotcakes filled with peanut butter and bananas, chocolate chips, pecans and more.

 Huck Finn's Catfish